 November 2, 2017

 >>Student interns in the Rose Archives are exploring a variety of integral pieces of the College’s history.

 - Senior history major Tyler Beyea has been scanning and editing a manuscript of reminiscences of life in Brockport before the Civil War by James Cornes, a Brockport native, graduate of the Brockport Collegiate Institute, and Civil War veteran.
 It is now available online in the SUNY Digital Repository.

 - Junior English major Brittany Tewari has been researching the papers and diary of Doris Bird ’39 and writing a work of fiction grounded in the Normal School of Doris’s era.

 - Senior history major Samantha Bradley has been researching the life of Mary Mortimer, for whom Mortimer Hall is named, a pioneer in higher education for women in the 19th century.

 - Senior history major Lyndsey Richards is compiling a history of gay liberation at Brockport, with a focus on the Gay Freedom League of the 1970s.
-In a previous internship, she digitized a 1940s scrapbook of Betty Evershed ’46, which is now online in Digital Commons.
+In a previous internship, she digitized a 1940s scrapbook of Betty Evershed ’46, which is now online in the SUNY Digital Repository.